ULTIMATE-deblending I. A 50-band Ultraviolet to Mid-infrared Photometric Catalog Combining Space- and Ground-based Data in the JWST/PRIMER survey: Data

 Stage 3 of the JWST Calibration Pipeline combines all available single exposures in one field into a large and deep image.
 During the ``TweakReg" step of stage 3, we use an astrometric reference catalog based on the HST/F160W or F814W images from the Grizli Image Release v7.0.
 For a few areas without any HST data, we use the positions reported by the COSMOS2020 \citep{Weaver2022} and the FENIKS catalog \citep{Zaidi2024} instead.
 All of these reference catalogs have been aligned with the third data release of Gaia \citep[\textrm{Gaia DR3},][]{Gaia2018}.
-Figure~\ref{Fig:astrometry} shows the results of our astrometric alignment, the astrometric scatter is ${\sigma _{{\rm{RA}}}} \approx {\sigma _{{\rm{Dec}}}} \approx 0.02''$ between our mosaics and Gaia DR3, and ${\sigma _{{\rm{RA}}}} \approx {\sigma _{{\rm{Dec}}}} \approx 0.009''$ across different NIRCam bands.
+Figure~\ref{Fig:astrometry} shows the results of our astrometric alignment, where the astrometric scatter is ${\sigma _{{\rm{RA}}}} \approx {\sigma _{{\rm{Dec}}}} \approx 0.02''$ between our mosaics and Gaia DR3, and ${\sigma _{{\rm{RA}}}} \approx {\sigma _{{\rm{Dec}}}} \approx 0.009''$ across the different NIRCam bands.
 Then, we run the remaining part of stage 3 with default parameters.
 The pixel scales of our final mosaics are set to be $0.04''/{\rm{pixel}}$ for JWST/NIRCam images and $0.08''/{\rm{pixel}}$ for JWST/MIRI images.

-For JWST/MIRI images, in addition to the modifications mentioned above, we make the following improvements to the JWST Calibration Pipeline as shown in \citet{WangT2025}.
-Firstly, the default flat fields provided by CRDS are replaced by the super-sky flat fields, which are constructed for each MIRI pointing by stacking the output of stage 1 from all pointing observed within 5 days.
+For the JWST/MIRI images, in addition to the modifications mentioned above, we make the following improvements to the JWST Calibration Pipeline as shown in \citet{WangT2025}.
+Firstly, the default flat fields provided by the CRDS are replaced by supersky flat fields, which are constructed for each MIRI pointing by stacking the output of stage 1 from all pointings observed within 5 days.
 Secondly, we perform the source masking for MIRI images in an iterative way: we first construct the flat fields and run stage 2 without source masking, and then perform source masking using the output of our first iteration and repeat those operations for a second time.